toddledev/documentation/docs/11-formulas/03-show-hide-formula/index.md

 To conditionally show or hide an element:
 1. Select the element you want to control
 2. In the **Attributes** tab, click the [kbd]fx[kbd] button next to **Show**
-3. Enter a formula that evaluates to a `boolean` value
-4. The element will only be visible when the formula evaluates to `true`
+3. Enter a formula that evaluates to a `boolean` value.
+The element will only be visible when the formula evaluates to `true`

-## How show/hide differs from CSS display
+# How show/hide differs from CSS display
 Using toddle's show/hide formula is fundamentally different from setting CSS `display: none` or `visibility: hidden`:
 - **Show/hide formula:**
   - Completely removes the element from the DOM when hidden